YumBoard-Dev/YumBoard/MilestoneSubmissions/UAT Plans.md

 - Navigated to the “Post Recipe” page and verified all form fields were visible and clearly labeled.
 - Tried submitting the form with missing required fields and received an error and submission was blocked (as expected).
 - Submitted a complete recipe with all required fields and a test image.
+- Submitted a complete recipe with all required fields without an image and got the default image.
 - Redirected to the recipe's specific page on successful submission.
 - Page has all the correct information from when the recipe was posted.